DiCarloLab-Delft/PycQED_py3/README.md

 MC.run()
 ```

+A sweep_function determines what parameter is varied, a qcodes parameter that contains a .set method can also be inserted here.
+A deterector_function determines what parameter is measrued, a qcodes parameter that has a .get method can also be inserted here.

 #### The qubit object
-Currently the qubit object is an instrument but it defies the general categorization of the other instruments.
+The qubit object is a (meta) instrument but it defies the general categorization of the other instruments.

 It is the object that one is actively manipulating during an experiment and as such contains functions such as qubit.measure_Rabi() and qubit.find_frequency_spec().
 It is also used to store the known parameters of the physical qubit object.